AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-07-Server-Side-Request-Forgery-SSRF.md

 ```

 The server fetches the URL and returns the response.
 From the server's perspective it's just making an internal request — totally allowed.
 The attacker now gets data from internal systems they should never have access to.

+## Real-World Example
+The 2019 Capital One breach was triggered by an SSRF vulnerability.
+The attacker found an SSRF flaw in Capital One's web application running on AWS.
+They used it to query the AWS instance metadata endpoint at `169.254.169.254` — a special internal IP that returns cloud credentials and configuration for the running instance.
+With those credentials they accessed S3 buckets and exfiltrated data from over 100 million customer records.
+The attacker was eventually caught but the damage was done.

+## Why It Matters
+From an attacker's side, SSRF is especially dangerous in cloud environments because internal metadata services hand out temporary credentials and configuration details.
+An attacker with SSRF can pivot from a simple web vulnerability to full cloud account takeover.
+It can also be used to port scan internal networks, access admin panels, or hit internal APIs that assume all traffic is trusted.

+From a defender's side, the fix is strict allowlisting of URLs the server is permitted to fetch — block all internal IP ranges (localhost, 169.254.x.x, 10.x.x.x, 192.168.x.x) and only allow specific external domains.
+Cloud providers like AWS now have IMDSv2 which requires a session token to access metadata, making basic SSRF harder to exploit against the metadata service.